Communication with Unreliable Entanglement Assistance: Definitions and Related Work

-\begin{remark} In some applications of quantum error correction, Alice receives the system $M$ from another source, and does not prepare it herself.
+\begin{remark} In the classical code in Definition~\ref{def:EAcapacity}, if entanglement assistance is present, then Bob decodes the composite message $\bar{m}=(m,m')$.
+Hence, the overall transmission rate with entanglement assistance is $R_{EA}=R+R'$.
+In the quantum code in Definition~\ref{def:QEAcapacity}, $M$ and $\bar{M}$ are two independent systems of dimensions $2^{nQ}$ and $2^{n(Q+Q')}$.
+Hence, the overall quantum rate with entanglement assistance is $Q_{EA}=Q+Q'$.
+In some applications of quantum error correction, Alice receives the system $M$ from another source, and does not prepare it herself.
 While Alice can perform any operation on this system, she does not necessarily know its state in this case.
 Due to the no-cloning theorem, Alice cannot duplicate a general state of $M$ either.
-Thereby, Alice is incapable of preparing a state $\xi_{MM'}$ such that $\xi_M=\theta_M$, as suggested in the previous remark.
-Thus, in the scenario of an unknown message state, our definition of quantum transmission with unreliable entanglement describes a more restricted problem. \end{remark}
+Thus, our definition of quantum transmission with unreliable entanglement describes a more restricted problem. \end{remark}